AbduAlmenan/adtrace_sdk_android/README.md

   </tr>
   </table>

 - Replace `{TrackerToken}` with the tracker token you created in step one.
-Please note that the dashboard displays a tracker URL (including `http://app.adtrace.io/`).
+Please note that the panel displays a tracker URL (including `http://app.adtrace.io/`).
 In your source code, you should specify only the six or seven-character token and not the entire URL.

 - Build and run your app.
 You should see a line like the following in your LogCat: